 Start Your Day Sustainably

 The Keurig is convenient, sure, but those little pods wreak havoc on landfills.
-If you already own one, opt for a reusable pod and buy coffee grounds from the bulk section.
+If you don't already own one, opt for a reusable pod and buy coffee grounds from the bulk section.
 An even better alternative?
 A French press.
 Both the reusable pod and French press can also be used with loose-leaf tea (those paper tea bags are said to carry toxins and pesticides).

 Buy Refillable Products